 Brian is the first Rustici Software employee to have sons, two of them.
 At least everyone else with kids has offered the token daughter (Mike and Tim bring five girls to the party.)
 Brian has been forgiven.
 Well, sort of.

-Brian is working on software development for Content Controller.
+Brian is currently working on software development for the Cloud team.

 Tammy knew what SCORM was several years before she had even heard of Rustici Software, and she’s not even a standards dork.
 (For standards dorks, see Clark, Ben and Miller, Brian.)

 Tammy also instills fear in Rustici Software employees because she can run, or swim, or bike, forever.
 We mean it.
 She’s an Iron(wo)Man many times over!
 It is this persistence and attention to detail that attracted us to Tammy in the first place.
 Tammy wears a bunch of hats around here but chances are, if you are a customer of ours, you’ve come into contact with Tammy at some point.